tonyrusignuolo/powers/spark-troubleshooting-agent/POWER.md

 ## Step 2: Deploy CloudFormation Stack

-**Note**: If you already have a role configured with `sagemaker-unified-studio-mcp` permissions, please ignore.
-However, it is recommended to deploy the stack as will contain latest updatest for permissions and role policies
+**Note**: If the customer already has a role configured with `sagemaker-unified-studio-mcp` permissions, please ignore this step, get the AWS CLI profile for that role from the customer and configure your (Kiro's) mcp.json file (typically located at `~/.kiro/settings/mcp.json`) with that profile.
+However, it is recommended to deploy the stack as will contain latest updates for permissions and role policies

 1. Log into the AWS Console with the role your AWS CLI is configured with - this role must have permissions to deploy Cloud Formation stacks.
 1. Navigate to [troubleshooting agent setup page](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/spark-troubleshooting-agent-setup.html#spark-troubleshooting-agent-setup-resources).